Frequently Asked Questions

 What is Contamination?

 1. Food waste – wash out your containers.
-When a plastic tray from a t.v. dinner is placed in the recycle bin with food still on it (i.e. spaghetti sauce) it is contaminated and goes into the trash.
+When a plastic tray from a T.V. dinner is placed in the recycle bin with food still on it (i.e. spaghetti sauce) it is contaminated and will affect whether or not the bin is recyclable at the recycling plant.
 Rinsing/washing recyclables keeps them recyclable, plus it keeps your recycle bin tidy.

 2. Placing items in the bin that are not recyclable is contamination.
 Plastic bags are not recyclable in your recycle bin; they are recyclable if returned to the correct place (HEB and Wal-Mart accept them.)
 When they are put in the recycle bin they clog up the sorting equipment at the recycle plant.
 Please do not place items in the bin unless they are on the accepted list.